LBHackney-IT/API-Playbook/docs/serverless_safegaurd.md

 **Benefits:**

-* Reduces risk of APIs being deployed without an Authorizer
+* Reduces risk of APIs being deployed without an Authorizer.
-* Serverless safeguard plugins has the option to customise our policies so we can create the policies based on our own needs
+* Serverless safeguard plugins has the option to customise our policies so we can create the policies based on our own needs.
 * Stand-alone - it has no external dependencies on any services.
 * Proactive - Safeguards are evaluated _before_ any infrastructure is provisioned by evaluating the generated cloud formation template and serverless.yml.
-* Enforceable - You can run the safeguards validate command while specifying additional policy files in addition to policies specified in serverless.yaml
+* Enforceable - You can run the safeguards validate command while specifying additional policy files in addition to policies specified in serverless.yaml.

 </TextToSpeech>